ogmaresca/azd-kubernetes-manager/Configuration.md

 Any templating in the configuration file will be tested on startup with some sample values to validate the go templating.

-NOTE: When referring to fields, ALL fields are capitalized and all acronyms (URI, URL, HTML, etc...) are capitalized.
+NOTE: When referring to fields, ALL fields are capitalized and all acronyms (ID, URI, URL, HTML, etc...) in the field name are capitalized.

 ## Service Hooks